halvong/Django-Restful/README.md

 serializers:
     1. class Meta: model and especially the "fields"
     2. properties: allows constraints and name rendering
-          a. property of other serializer class thru model id of foreign key
+          a. property of other serializer class thru id of foreign key
-          b. property of other serializer class thru other model's related name
+          b. property of other serializer class thru other model's related name serializers.HyperlinkedRelatedField
           c. property of other serializer class thru other model of foreign key
-          e. property thru SlugRelatedField(queryset=<Model name>.objects.all())
+          e. property thru serializers.SlugRelatedField(queryset=<Model name>.objects.all(), slug_field='description').
+                slugfield is <Model name> field.
-    3. hyperlinked: makes url
+    3. serializers.HyperlinkedModelSerializer: makes url
-    4. SlugRelatedField: render name of a field

-    /*If a parent class, one-to-many, does not have a related name in the children class, the parent will display children records using the children model name. */
+    4. Model that does not have related name will not be shown in the parent model.

+/*
+We also have to pay special attention to the relationships between the different models when we create the serializer classes to manage serialization to JSON and deserialization from JSON.
+*/

 debug steps:
   urls has views class